ZackMFleischman/kochsnowflake/README.md

-# kochsnowflake
+# Koch Snowflake
-Small animation for the Koch Snowflake Fractal
+This is a small Processing script that generates an animated Koch Snowflake.